isralduke/thatbook/33-micah.md

 > <a>3:3</a> You devour my people’s flesh,
 > strip off their skin,
 > and crush their bones.
-> You chop them up like flesh in a pot—
+> You chop them up like flesh in a pot —
 > like meat in a kettle.
 > <a>3:4</a> Someday these sinners will cry to the Lord for help,
 > but he will not answer them.
 > He will hide his face from them at that time,
 > because they have done such wicked deeds.”

 > <a>3:5</a> This is what the Lord says:
 > “The prophets who mislead my people
 > are as good as dead.